stujampur/xpmgla.github.io/dates/index.md

 ## Next session

-The next session of the XPMGla group will take place from **16:00-18:00** on **Friday 19th August**, in **Room 201, 11 University Gardens**.
+The next session of the XPMGla group will take place from **16:00-18:00** on **Friday 19th August**, in **Room 711, Boyd Orr**.
 Please bring your own laptop/device, and feel free to attend for the full two hours or drop in and/or out as required.

-The group meets weekly on Fridays from 16:00-18:00 in Room 201, 11 University Gardens.
+The group meets weekly on Fridays from 16:00-18:00 in Room 711, Boyd Orr.

 If you are not able to make the next session please also feel free to come along at a later date, or [contact]({{ site.url }}/contact/) the organisers if you would like to contribute to the group offsite.